aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 9
 ```

-This is where the rule `#2.3.` helps, by selecting the override context when the binding mode is `from-view`, and the property is not found in the binding context.
+This is where the rule `#2.3.` helps.
+It selects the override context when the binding mode is `from-view`, and the property is not found in the binding context.
 More specifically, in relation to `repeat.for` the rule `#2.3.` selects the override context of the scope of the individual views created by the `repeat.for`
 The complete example is shown below.